-The By-laws state that non-controlling shareholders can appoint three-tenths of the total number of Directors on the Board.
+The By-laws state that non-controlling shareholders can appoint three-tenths of the total number of Directors on the Board82.

-The Shareholders' Meeting of May 13, 2020:
+The Board is composed by 9 Directors, 3 of whom designated by minority shareholders The Shareholders' Meeting of May 13, 2020:

-- confirmed the number of Directors at nine; - confirmed the duration of the Board's term at three financial years and in any case until the date of the Shareholders' Meeting that will be called to approve the financial statements for the 2022 financial year; - appointed the Board of Directors and Chair of the Board, in the persons of Lucia Calvosa (Chairman), Claudio Descalzi, Ada Lucia De Cesaris, Filippo Giansante, Pietro A. Guindani, Karina A. Litvack, Emanuele Piccinno, Nathalie Tocci e Raphael Louis L. Vermeir; specifically: - Lucia Calvosa, Claudio Descalzi, Ada Lucia De Cesaris, Filippo Giansante, Emanuele Piccinno e Nathalie Tocci were nominated from the slate of candidates submitted by the Ministry of the Economy and Finance, which at the time owned 4.34% of the share capital.
+- confirmed the number of Directors at nine; - confirmed the duration of the Board's term at three financial years and in any case until the date of the Shareholders' Meeting that will be called to approve the financial statements for the 2022 financial year; - appointed the Board of Directors and Chair of the Board, in the persons of Lucia Calvosa (Chairman), Claudio Descalzi, Ada Lucia De Cesaris, Filippo Giansante, Pietro A. Guindani, Karina A. Litvack, Emanuele Piccinno, Nathalie Tocci e Raphael Louis L. Vermeir; specifically: - 1) Lucia Calvosa, Claudio Descalzi, Ada Lucia De Cesaris, Filippo Giansante, Emanuele Piccinno e Nathalie Tocci were nominated from the slate of candidates submitted by the Ministry of the Economy and Finance, which at the time owned 4.34% of the share capital.
 Present at the vote was 57.04% of the share capital.
 The slate was elected by the majority of the shareholders that participated in the Shareholders' Meeting (about 84.15% of the voting capital), equal to 48% of the share capital; - 2) Pietro A. Guindani, Karina A. Litvack and Raphael Louis L. Vermeir were nominated from the slate of candidates submitted by a group of shareholders made up of asset managers and other investors, holding a total of 1.34% of the share capital.
 Present at the vote was 57.04% of the share capital.
 The slate was elected by the non-controlling shareholders that participated in the Shareholders' Meeting (about 14.41% of voting capital), equal to 8.22% of share capital.